The ReWilding project is an investigation of humankind's relationship to wilderness spaces.

 The motivation for this work has been my observation of a dismantling of wilderness landscapes, and an urge to preserve a record for the future.

-In 2018 I will travel in Alaska, with the ReWilding[lab], a mobile art studio, collecting material for the project.
-To follow this journey link to:
+In 2018 I traveled from the Interior through South Central Alaska to Homer with the ReWilding[lab], a mobile art studio, scouting locations and collecting material for the project.
+In the summer of 2019 this journey will pick up where it left off!

 Or share your Wilderness experience stories by calling 1+ 805 930 9330